Kitchen / Dining Area

 Exterior restoration and stabilization of the House began in 2007 with projects to restore and replace windows, install a new green roof, excavate and waterproof the building foundation, perform drainage work, remove a hazardous oil fuel tank, and complete electrical upgrades in certain areas.
 Studies such as a 1998 Preservation Master Plan, 2002/07 Site Master Plan, and 2009 Architectural and Collections Assessment Reports have guided priorities and process along the way.

-Restoration 2017 - 2023
+Restoration 2017 - 2025

 In 2016, a comprehensive Architectural Conditions Assessment and Treatment Report for the Kitchen / Dining Area was prepared by Jan Hird Pokorny Associates and funded by the National Trust for Historic Preservation’s Cynthia Mitchell Fund.
-A $50,000 matching grant from the New York State Council on the Arts helped launch the current two-phase restoration project:
+A $50,000 matching grant from the New York State Council on the Arts helped launch the current two-phase restoration project.

 PHASE 1 – Infrastructure and Mechanical Systems